-Note: If during the process of verifying a job placement staff determines the individual was placed in a job other than the one they were referred, placement credit may not be taken against the job order to which they were originally referred (unless both job openings match the description in the job order or O\NET code).
-If the job description or O\NET code for the position in which the individual was placed is different than the job description or O\NET code for the position to which they were referred, staff must take an Obtained Employment - Manual credit and not a placement credit.
+Note: If during the process of verifying a job placement staff determines the individual was placed in a job other than the one they were referred, placement credit cannot be taken against the job order to which they were originally referred (unless both job openings match the description in the job order or O\NET code).
+If the job description or O\NET code for the position in which the individual was placed is different than the job description or O\NET code for the position to which they were referred, staff must record an Obtained Employment - Manual and not a placement.
+Further, staff must not enter an additional job order for the different position.

-C. Job Development Hires
+D. Job Development Hires